WolfSky12634/A2A/README.md

-# ApplesToApples
+# A2A
-A digital version of the game Apples to Apples hosted as a javascript webapp
+A digital A2A hosted as a javascript webapp